Emergency position-indicating radiobeacon: Phase-out of 121.5 MHz satellite alerting service

-Because of the extremely high numbers of false alerts on the 121.500 MHz frequency (over 98% of all COSPAS-SARSAT alerts), the IMO eventually requested for a termination of COSPAS-SARSAT processing of 121.5 MHz signals.
+Because of the extremely high numbers of false alerts on the 121.500 MHz frequency (over 98% of all COSPAS-SARSAT alerts), the IMO eventually requested a termination of COSPAS-SARSAT processing of 121.5 MHz signals.
 The ICAO Council also agreed to this phase-out request, and the COSPAS-SARSAT Council decided that future satellites would no longer carry the 121.5 MHz search and rescue repeater (SARR).
 Since 1 February 2009, only 406 MHz beacons are detected by the international Cospas-Sarsat SAR satellite system.
 This affects all maritime beacons (EPIRBs), all aviation beacons (ELTs) and all personal beacons (PLBs).
 In other words, Cospas-Sarsat has ceased satellite detection and processing of 121.5/243 MHz beacons.
 These older beacons are now only detectable by ground-based receivers and aircraft.

 EPIRBs that do not transmit on 406 MHz are banned on boats in the United States and in many other jurisdictions.
 More information about the switch to 406 MHz is available on Cospas-Sarsat's 121.5/243 Phase-Out page.

 Despite the switch to 406 MHz, pilots and ground stations are encouraged to continue to monitor for transmissions on the emergency frequencies, as most 406 MHz beacons are required to be equipped with 121.5 "homers."
-Furthermore, the 121.5 MHz frequency continues remains the official global VHF aircraft voice distress frequency.
+Furthermore, the 121.5 MHz frequency remains the official global VHF aircraft voice distress frequency.